skip to Main Content

 Understanding the Religion

-Fold your hands and bow down, visit holy places, repeat the prayers or shloka,what does it mean?
-Never mind!
-Fasting but eating many other things.
-As young children, we just followed it.
-As we grew up a little, got curious, and questioned, the answer we got was “Just do it”.
+Fold your hands and bow down, visit holy places, repeat the prayers or shlokas—what does it all mean?
+As children, we just followed along without questioning.
+When we got curious and asked for explanations, the answer was often, “Just do it.”

-In our teenage years, we realized that most of the stories behind different rituals are supporting fear only.
-Fear of God, that he will punish us if we don’t do this or that.
-We argued and we were labeled as rebellious, doubtful, and adamant.
-We decided to participate without putting our heads into it.
-It is better not to be in the bad books of the family all the time.
-We simply gave up on this matter.
+In our teenage years, we realized that many of the stories behind different rituals were rooted in fear—fear of God, fear of punishment if we didn’t comply.
+When we argued, we were labeled as rebellious, doubtful, and stubborn.
+We decided it was easier to participate without questioning, to avoid being in the family’s bad books.
+We simply gave up on trying to understand.

-Hearing the same story year after year, doing the same rituals, it became our habit too.
+Hearing the same stories year after year and performing the same rituals, they became habitual for us.

-I was fascinated by Gita; Arjuna gave the right words to my questions.
-Krishna replied in such a way that one answer leads to another question.
-Krishna knew that the mind cannot understand the simplicity, therefore he churned the mind to such an extent that we reached one point; Krishna said, “Get connected to the inner self, to higher consciousness.
-From there one can only find all the answers”.
+I was fascinated by the Bhagavad Gita.
+Arjuna articulated my questions perfectly, and Krishna’s responses led to even more questions.
+Krishna knew that the mind struggles with simplicity, so he churned the mind to such an extent that we eventually arrived at one point: “Connect with the inner self, to higher consciousness.
+From there, one can find all the answers.”

-Although I did not agree with some of the temple concepts, their preference towards males over females, and other concepts, which I was sure are man-made.
-But I overlooked them.
-I had to find the answer.
+However, I didn’t agree with some of the temple’s concepts, such as their preference for males over females, and other man-made ideas.
+But I overlooked them because I was determined to find the answers.

-Since we are born, we see everything in physical form, mother, father, food, water, clothes, school, etc. We can easily connect with the physical form.
-It is a lot easier to focus on a precise object or mantra because it helps to stabilize our restless mind.
-Also, easy to visualize God in some form with closed eyes.
-We get to love him through his stories of kindness.
-This is normal-we love someone by knowing the person, right!
+Since birth, we perceive everything in physical form—mother, father, food, water, clothes, school, etc. It’s easier to connect with the tangible.
+Focusing on a specific object or mantra helps stabilize our restless minds.
+Visualizing God in some form with closed eyes also makes it easier to feel a connection through stories of His kindness.

 Poem